Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 The examples alone cannot describe the behavior of a system sufficiently.
 Therefore, the business rules exist, which are the abstract description of the general problem.
 A business rule is what gets implemented in the software.
 When defining a business rule, it is often the case that it is deduced from a concrete situation (= example) in which the system should behave in a specific way.

 ### Scenarios, the Gherkin Language and working software
 A scenario is a formalized interpretation of an example.
-To formalize the example, a business readable domain specific language (DSL)[@Fowler2008Business], for example the Gherkin language[@cucumberGherkinDocs] is used to describe behavioral descriptions of a software system.
+To formalize the example, a business readable domain specific language (DSL)[@Fowler2008Business], for example the Gherkin language[@cucumberGherkinDocs], is used to describe behavioral descriptions of a software system.
 The Gherkin language has only very few (primary) keywords:

     Feature
     Rule (as of Gherkin 6)